VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Optional TLS server name to use for connections to the corresponding -remoteWrite.url.
 By default, the server name from -remoteWrite.url is used
      Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.tmpDataPath string
-     Path to directory where temporary data for remote write component is stored.
-See also -remoteWrite.maxDiskUsagePerURL (default "vmagent-remotewrite-data")
+     Path to directory for storing pending data, which isn't sent to the configured -remoteWrite.url .
+See also -remoteWrite.maxDiskUsagePerURL and -remoteWrite.disableOnDiskQueue (default "vmagent-remotewrite-data")
   -remoteWrite.url array
      Remote storage URL to write data to.
 It must support either VictoriaMetrics remote write protocol or Prometheus remote_write protocol.
 Example url: http://<victoriametrics-host>:8428/api/v1/write .
 Pass multiple -remoteWrite.url options in order to replicate the collected data to multiple remote storage systems.
 The data can be sharded among the configured remote storage systems if -remoteWrite.shardByURL flag is set.
 See also -remoteWrite.multitenantURL
      Supports an array of values separated by comma or specified via multiple flags.